Melisius/Quantum_Notes/notes/programs.rst

 	PNP1resp.gesp

-After running Gaussian, the antechamber command looks like the following, for the example:
+After running Gaussian, the Antechamber command looks like the following for this example:

 .. code-block:: fortran